nextgis/docs_ngmobile/source/editing.rst

 2. Tap "Add new feature" button in Editing Toolbar (item 2 in :numref:`ngmobile_editing_toolbar_pic`).

 3. In a point layer a new point will appear in the center of the screen highlighted in red.
 You can move this point anywhere on the map simply by dragging the circular handle attached to it.
-The red crosshair marker indicates the center of Map screen.(see :numref:`ngmobile_creation_of_points_pic`).
+The red crosshair marker indicates the center of Map screen (see :numref:`ngmobile_creation_of_points_pic`).

 .. figure:: _static/creation_of_points.png
    :name: ngmobile_creation_of_points_pic